Quantum Invariants and Fiberedness: Non-fibered knots

-The factor $(1-q)$ is due to the different normalizations of the colored Jones polynomial and the $F_K$ invariant.
-More interesting is the overall $q$-power, which distinguishes the $f_0(q)$ of knots with the same tail.
-This conjecture would further imply that the tail of a fibered strongly quasinegative knot is a monomial, which seems to be the case for knots up to 12 crossings.

-We checked that the conjecture holds on the first couple of terms for almost all non-fibered strongly quasinegative knots up to 10 crossings and a handful of 12-crossing knots (see \cref{tab:tails}).
-We skipped the knot $9_2$ due to the length of its strongly quasinegative braid representative.
-If true, it provides an efficient way to compute the tail for this class of knots.
-In fact, for some strongly quasinegative knots, we obtain (in certain cases new) closed formulas of their tail using the stratified state sum.
-We gather some examples in \cref{tab:tails-closed-formulas}.
 A generalization of the tail of a knot $K$ gives rise to the \emph{stability series}\footnote{We use the letter $\Phi$ instead of original $F$ to avoid confusion with the GM series.} of $K$ \cite{GaroufalidisLe2015}.
 This is a Laurent power series in $q$ and $x$ of the form

-where the first term $\Phi_{K,0}$ is the tail. \cite{GaroufalidisLe2015} showed that alternating knots have a stability series.
-Note that the idea of stability series may be applied to other quantum invariants, including the coefficients of $F_K$ (see \cite[Sec.
-6.1]{Svo2025} for an example).